3NaNa7/FindMe/README.md

 ## Future Enhancements

-Geofencing: Alerts when entering or leaving predefined areas.
+- **Geofencing**: Alerts when entering or leaving predefined areas.
-Group Sharing: Share location with multiple users simultaneously.
+- **Group Sharing**: Share location with multiple users simultaneously.
-Enhanced Privacy Controls: More granular control over who can see your location.
+- **Enhanced Privacy Controls**: More granular control over who can see your location.

 ## Contributing